qiskit-community/ibm-quantum-challenge-2024/README.md

 This year’s challenge will showcase the new features of Qiskit 1.0, while demonstrating the differences from previous versions.
 We hope it will help you better understand what it means to do utility-scale experiments with Qiskit — those with 100 or more qubits — and practice the steps to get there.

 This challenge is also an opportunity to get a sneak peek at some of the new cutting-edge features and developments in the quantum stack.
-That includes new integrations with AI — the Qiskit code assistant powered by IBM watsonx:tm:.
+That includes new integrations with AI — the Qiskit code assistant powered by IBM watsonx&trade;.

 ## Challenge content